conduktor/conduktor-docs/docs/gateway/how-to/migration-guide-to-security-mode.md

   ```

 ### ACL_ENABLED

 When `GATEWAY_SECURITY_MODE` is set, there is no longer a need to provide `ACL_ENABLED`.
 Unless you want to disable ACLs, in which case add `ACL_ENABLED: false` to your configuration.
-The behaviour of ACls will be like so:
+The behaviour of ACLs on passthrough will be like so:

 | GATEWAY_SECURITY_MODE | ACL is enabled |
 |-----------------------|----------------|
 | GATEWAY_MANAGED       | true           |
 | KAFKA_MANAGED         | false          |

 You may have existing dev builds that previously configured `ACL_ENABLED` to be `false` due to being unset.
-To maintain this behaviour, you must now explicitly override `ACL_ENABLED` to be true.
+To maintain this behaviour, you must now explicitly override `ACL_ENABLED` to be false.